 The Trump administration is notably free of the policy wonks and intellectuals who adorned previous Republican administrations, aside from national security advisor Michael Anton (who perhaps won his position thanks to his ardently pro-Trump essay “The Flight 93 Election,” which ran in the Claremont Review in 2016).

-“The conservative intellectual infrastructure is like a city after the neutron bomb goes off,” says First Things editor R.R.
+“The conservative intellectual infrastructure is like a city after the neutron bomb goes off,” First Things editor R.R.
 Reno told the Washington Post.
 “There’s a whole network of ideas, and it turns out there are no voters for those ideas.”
 But that “neutron bomb” has been both devastating and liberating.
 It wiped out the career path that allowed writers from National Review to become White House speechwriters and policy advisers, but it also gave conservative writers license to question, rather than reflexively defend, Republican dogma.

 There has been a sharp bifurcation of the right-of-center media.
 Right-wing populist outlets like Fox News are hyper-partisan, being both pro-Trump and pro-GOP (since the two positions are merged).
 A cohort of elite, legacy magazines are much more anguished, welcoming aspects of Trump’s policy but wary of his character and fearful of what Trumpism portends about the American right.
 The former group enjoys a much wider audience: